Business Risk Factors

-For example, the Company closed its Fukaya Complex at the end of September 2021 and, following such closure, has conducted soil surveys at the site in accordance with the Soil Contamination Countermeasures Act and Saitama Prefecture Ordinances.
+For example, the Company closed its Fukaya Complex at the end of September 2021 and, following such closure, conducted soil surveys at the site in accordance with the Soil Contamination Countermeasures Act and Saitama Prefecture Ordinances.
 As a result of said surveys, it was identified that there were certain substances exceeding the standards.
-The Company will take countermeasures and, if any event that is currently unexpected occurs, the Company may incur a certain amount of additional expenses.
+The Company is taking countermeasures and, if any event that is currently unexpected occurs, the Company may incur a certain amount of additional expenses.

-In addition, the Company additionally recorded the expenses for disposing of polychlorinated biphenyl waste, which is stored at the Group’s business facilities in accordance with the Act on Special Measures concerning Promotion of Proper Treatment of Polychlorinated Biphenyl Wastes, as environmental liabilities as of the end of September 2022 in order to proceed with proper disposal of such waste within the statutory period.
-However, if any event that is currently unexpected occurs, the Company may further incur a certain amount of expenses.
+In addition, the Company is proceeding with the proper disposal of polychlorinated biphenyl waste, which is stored at the Group’s business facilities in accordance with the Act on Special Measures concerning Promotion of Proper Treatment of Polychlorinated Biphenyl Wastes, within the statutory period.
+However, if any event that is currently unexpected occurs, the Company may incur a certain amount of expenses.

 The Group’s operations require the use of various chemical compounds, radioactive materials, nuclear materials and other toxic materials.
 However, the Group may incur damage, or the Group’s reputation may be adversely affected, as a result of a natural disaster, the threat or occurrence of a terrorist incident, or of an accident or other contingency (including those beyond the Group’s control) that leads to environmental pollution or the potential for such pollution.